Prince Jefri Bolkiah: Marriages and issue

-He also has children from other relationships, including Faiq Jefri Bolkiah (born 9 May 1998), a professional footballer.
+Around 2003, Jefri married New Zealander, Claire Kelly.
+She took the name Salma binti Abdullah when they married and together they have two sons.
+In 2008, they were living in St John's Lodge, London.

 Over the years, he has faced numerous accusations, including lawsuits from women claiming he paid them to travel to Brunei for sexual purposes.
 Allegations suggest he maintained a harem of up to 25 women for several years.
 Among them was writer Jillian Lauren, who documented her experiences in the book Some Girls: My Life in a Harem.

 Personal interests

 Jefri Bolkiah is known for his extravagant lifestyle.
-His costly possessions included a private Boeing 747, a large art collection including works by Édouard Manet, Pierre-Auguste Renoir and at least twenty-one works by Edgar Degas, along with a collection of 2,000 luxury cars including specially commissioned unique Aston Martins, a number of properties including the Plaza Athénée hotel in Paris and Hotel Bel-Air in Los Angeles, the New York Palace Hotel in Manhattan, and others in Paris, Las Vegas and St John's Lodge, in Regent's Park, London, and businesses such as the luxury goods manufacturer Asprey.
-By the 2000s, due to his legal issues he was forced to sell many of his assets and be exiled from Brunei, although as of September 2009 he appears to have been allowed to return to Brunei and has been seen in public with the royal family.
+His costly possessions included a private Boeing 747, a large art collection including works by Édouard Manet, Pierre-Auguste Renoir and at least twenty-one works by Edgar Degas, along with a collection of 2,000 luxury cars including specially commissioned unique Aston Martins, a number of properties including the Plaza, Athénée hotel in Paris and Hotel Bel-Air in Los Angeles, the New York Palace Hotel in Manhattan, and others in Paris, Las Vegas and St John's Lodge, in Regent's Park, London, and businesses such as the luxury goods manufacturer Asprey.
+By the 2000s, due to his legal issues he was forced to sell many of his assets and exiled from Brunei, although as of September 2009 he appears to have been allowed to return to Brunei and has been seen in public with the royal family.